valentinabubic/blogEsteco/blog/combining-decision-and-process-modeling.md

 authorAvatar: '/images/Alessandro-Turco.png'
 layout: blog_layout.njk
 title: "How combining decision and process modeling can make business analysts’ life easier"
+teaser: 'Decisions are first-class objects, just like business processes or data, and should be identified, described, modeled, reviewed, and managed in business terms as part of a business architecture".
+Taken from the Decision Management Manifesto'
 tag: "The DMN standard"
 date: '2020-04-07'
 seoTitle: 'How combining decision and process modeling can make business analysts’ life easier'